bayesatcirm/2023/content/authors/mealli/_index.md

 She is also Part-time Professor at the Department of Economics of the European University Institute (EUI).

-More to know on [his personal website](https://sites.google.com/unifi.it/fabriziamealli)
+More to know on [her personal website](https://sites.google.com/unifi.it/fabriziamealli)